jay86cn/techui-vue2/README.md

 ## 🛡️ Declaration

+**On March 16, 2023, the core file of the development kit was upgraded to 1.4, and there are some destructive updates, please download the development kit again.**

+**Previous version development kits can be used normally if the core library and language packs are kept in their original versions.
+If the previous development package is upgraded to the latest 1.4 core, it will not work properly. **

 **<span style="color:red">The Temporary license built into this development kit is only used for testing, experience and learning.
 Unable to debug, unable to package and deploy. </span>**

 The files in this development kit are development source codes, which can be used for commercial project development only by updating the license.
 For details, please contact the administrator.